WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical Time-Series: Methodology

 \subsection{Sensor Graph Construction}

-\textbf{Initialization.} In WaveGNN, the graph initialization step establishes the preliminary graph structure without connecting any nodes.
+\textbf{Initialization.} In WaveGNN, the graph initialization step establishes the preliminary graph structure without connecting nodes.
 These will later be updated to reflect the relationships and state of the given sample during the observed time window.
-The graph comprises nodes, each for a different sensor involved in measuring a time-dependent feature.
+The graph comprises nodes, each representing a different sensor measuring a time-dependent feature.

-For each sample $i$, each node is initialized with a state vector derived from static features $p_i$ corresponding to the sample (e.g., demographics such as age and gender and clinical contexts such as ICU types in the medical downstream tasks).
-If this information is not available for a task, the vectors are initialized randomly.
+For each sample $i$, each node is initialized with a state vector derived from static features $p_i$ corresponding to the sample (e.g., demographics such as age and gender, and clinical contexts such as ICU types in medical downstream tasks).
+If unavailable, the vectors are initialized randomly.
 These features are transformed using a two-layer MLP with ReLU activations to create high-dimensional representations that encapsulate the sample's baseline characteristics and provide a sample-specific initial context for the task: